 New Zealand’s Milford Track is undoubtedly one of the most beautiful walks in the world, passing through lush forests, past overflowing waterfalls and over the impressive Mackinnon Pass.
 Free of snakes, nasty spiders and man-eating mammals, hikers are nevertheless warned about the perils of the track: namely enormous quantities of rain and incredibly persistent – and pesky – sandflies.

 For enthusiastic photographers, however, the sandflies are as nothing when compared to the discomfort of lugging countless kilos of camera equipment on seemingly never-ending hikes.
 Although the Milford Track is a relatively comfortable alternative – even when undertaking it independently, huts make tents an unnecessary burden – every photographer must still (quite literally) weigh up the pros and cons of each piece of equipment.

 Personally, I would rather endure the sore shoulders and tired legs of carrying too much gear than find myself in need of something I decided to leave behind.
 Having said that, there is, of course, such a thing as too much gear – there’s no need to exhaust yourself two days into a five-day walk with equipment that is unlikely to come to use.
 So how much is too much?

 First, let’s deal with a common assertion: that the camera doesn’t make the photographer, and that an iPhone (or equivalent) is good enough.
-While it is true that a good camera is no guarantee for taking good pictures, it is equally true that, given the same photographer and circumstances, proper equipment will inevitably produce better results.
-The quality of your gear does matter, even though it is of course possible to take wonderful snaps even with a point and shoot.
+While it is true that a good camera is no guarantee for taking good pictures, it is equally true that, given the same photographer and circumstances, the proper equipment will inevitably produce better results.
+The quality of your gear does matter, even though it is, of course, possible to take wonderful snaps even with a point and shoot.